Carlo Nason AV Mazzega LT216 Table Lamp

 Carlo Nason AV Mazzega LT216 table lamp.
 Big and small together.
-The table lamp on the left is made by Peill + Putzler.
-You can find it over here.
+The table lamp on the left is made by Vistosi, you can find it over here.

 Lamps in the movies!

 A big blue Carlo Nason AV Mazzega LT216 table lamp together with a Medusa floor lamp, also designed by Carlo Nason, was used as a prop in the 1972 Italian cult horror film La Notte Dei Diavoli – Night of the Devils.
 You can also see these lamps in the movie below.